Sometimes you look at your own website and wonder, Is this a good site?

 Identifying issues in such a manner and correcting them will help increase the quality of your website.

-Many of the same effects can be achieved through straight CSS 3 coding, which is what should be used for navigation instead.
+Many of the same effects can be achieved through straight CSS 3 coding, which should be used for navigation instead.

 If your website is using a responsive design, this should be part of it already.